Thursday, February 13, 2020

 or

-‘ Hello ! how is the Movie? ’
+‘ Hello!
+How is the Movie? ’

 People from Rainawari would usually go to Shiraz Cinema.
 Students from Rainawari would bunk classes to see a movie in Shiraz cinema.
 Tongawallas and drivers would join the late-night show.
 This cinema hall was barely one km away from Rainawari.

 The owners of Shiraz cinema were prompt in switching over to religious movies during Eid or Shivratri.
-In 1968, Khan e Khuda was screened in Shiraz and people removed their footwear outside the cinema hall as a mark of devotion and respect.
+In 1968, Khan-e Khuda was screened in Shiraz, and people removed their footwear outside the cinema hall as a mark of devotion and respect.
 The cinema hall was washed every day at the start of the first show.
 People would enter with Sheerin ( candies ) that was showered on the screen.
-Kashmiri Pandit women with their families would be seen watching religious movies like HAR HAR MAHADEV, HARI DARSHAN and SAMPURAN RAMAYAN in Shiraz cinema during Shivratri period mostly after the Salaam festivity.
+Kashmiri Pandit women with their families would be seen watching religious movies like HAR HAR MAHADEV, HARI DARSHAN and SAMPURAN RAMAYAN in Shiraz cinema during Shivratri perio,d mostly after the Salaam festivity.
 They would also be seen reciting some Mantra / Leela or clapping in the hall.
 Some elderly Pandit women carried flowers to be showered on the screen as Lord Shiva appeared.

 Religious movies were free from black-marketing of tickets, a common feature in all cinema halls of Srinagar city.
 For religious movies, tickets were freely available and quite often, sold at the entry gate by the gatekeepers.

-Watching a movie in the lower stall or third class, as it was known during those days had some additional charm.
+Watching a movie in the lower stall or third class, as it was known during those days, had some additional charm.
 You would find yourself in the company of excited moviegoers.
-This excited crowd would cheer up the hero during some fight scene.
-The villain received nastiest abuses from the lower stall.
+This excited crowd would cheer up the hero during a fight scene.
+The villain received the nastiest abuses from the lower stall.
 This lower stall crowd blew whistles during a kiss scene.
 Some people would try to throw burning cigarette bits towards the screen.
 These bits generally landed on the walking space in front of the lower stall.
 Sometimes when the hero was shown receiving some punches from the Villain, someone from the lower stall would cry:-

 "Parvaai na .
 Amiss gatchhan vaen biriyaana"